 We aim to make it possible to complete the course without carrying your hydration support or food on the course, for those experienced runners who are looking for a fast time.
 For the inexperienced long distance runners, we strongly recommend that you carry your own fluid and food as a back up and to keep you going between Feed Stations as these are very challenging courses.
 In extreme circumstances, we reserve the right to make it mandatory for all half marathon and marathon competitors to carry 500ml of water with them.

 the Marathon.
+Originally this was 3hrs at 14.5miles, so whilst the numbers have changed, the mins/mile pace to make the cut off remains the same.
 This will be strictly enforced with no exceptions.
-If you do not make the cut off you will be asked to head up to the University to complete the Very Long Half Marathon course.
+If you do not make the cut off you will be asked to complete the Long Half Marathon course.

 Health & Safety